mrcmina/Project-REDEFINE/Rscripts/readme.md

 This folder contains useful R scripts used in the context of the project.

-For any question or requests please contact `mina.marco[at]courrier.uqam.ca`
+For any question or requests please contact `marco.mina[at]eurac.edu`